-If you're a New Yorker whose weekend plans involve getting into a car and heading to points south, west or north, there's a good chance you'll find yourself driving "under the apartments," as they're often called in traffic reports.
+If you're a New Yorker whose weekend plans involve getting into a car and heading to points south, north or west, there's a good chance you'll find yourself driving "under the apartments," as they're often called in traffic reports.

-Also known as the "Bridge Apartments," these four blocky buildings sit directly on top of the Trans-Manhattan Expressway—the part of I-95 that passes through upper Manhattan right before the George Washington Bridge—and are home to about 4,000 people.
+Also known as the "Bridge Apartments," these four blocky buildings in Washington Heights sit directly on top of the Trans-Manhattan Expressway—the part of I-95 that passes through Upper Manhattan right before the George Washington Bridge—and are home to about 4,000 people.

-But if things haven't changed since a reporter from The New York Times visited more than a decade ago, many of the residents enjoy living there. ''When I talk to my grandmother in the Dominican Republic, she says, 'You're crazy!
-Get out of there!''' said tenant Cristina Estevez. ''But I tell her it's nice, I like it, everything is not too far.''
+Assuming things haven't changed since a reporter from The New York Times visited more than a decade ago, many of the residents enjoy living there. ''When I talk to my grandmother in the Dominican Republic, she says, 'You're crazy!
+Get out of there!''' a tenant named Cristina Estevez told the newspaper. ''But I tell her it's nice, I like it, everything is not too far.''